yinghuaxuan/SpecFirst/README.md

 A spec file is any markdown file with .spec.md suffix.
 If there are decision tables in the spec file, SpecFirst will convert these tables into xUnit tests.
 A spec file must be included as 'C# analyzer additional file' in 'Build Action' in order to be considered by SpecFirst generator.
 Sample spec files can be found [DecisionTable.spec.md](https://github.com/yinghuaxuan/spec-first/blob/develop/tests/SpecFirst.Specs/DecisionTable/Validator/DecisionTable.spec.md), [ScalaValueTypeResolver.spec.md](https://github.com/yinghuaxuan/spec-first/blob/develop/tests/SpecFirst.Specs/TypeResolver/ScalaValueTypeResolver.spec.md), and [CollectionTypeResolver.spec.md](https://github.com/yinghuaxuan/spec-first/blob/develop/tests/SpecFirst.Specs/TypeResolver/CollectionTypeResolver.spec.md)
 - a source generator
-SpecFirst package is a source generator that converts decision tables in markdown format to tests in target frameworks.
+A source generator (SpecFirst) converts decision tables in markdown format to tests in target frameworks.
 SpecFirst is more like a shell and it requires two more packages in order to work: the markdown parser and the test generator.
 - a markdown parser
-A markdown parser converts the markdown text to html and SpecFirst uses the parsed html to extract decision tables and returns the decision table objects.
+A markdown parser (SpecFirst.MarkdownParser) converts the markdown text to html, extract decision tables in html, and returns the decision table objects.
 Technically any markdown parser that can convert decision tables in markdown format into valid decision tables in html can be used here.
-The SpecFirst.MarkdownParser package uses the [markdown-it](https://github.com/markdown-it/markdown-it) parser with [markdown-it-multimd-table](https://github.com/redbug312/markdown-it-multimd-table) support for its intuitive way to author decision tables.
-A markdown parser must implement the [IDecisionTableMarkdownParser](https://github.com/yinghuaxuan/spec-first/blob/develop/src/SpecFirst.Core/IDecisionTableMarkdownParser.cs) interface from SpecFirst.Core package.
+The SpecFirst.MarkdownParser uses the [markdown-it](https://github.com/markdown-it/markdown-it) parser with [markdown-it-multimd-table](https://github.com/redbug312/markdown-it-multimd-table) support for its intuitive way to author decision tables.
 - a test generator
 A test generator is the engine to generate tests in target frameworks.
 SpecFirst.xUnit is a generator to generate tests in xUnit framework.
 A test generator must implement the [ITestsGenerator](https://github.com/yinghuaxuan/spec-first/blob/develop/src/SpecFirst.Core/ITestsGenerator.cs) interface from SpecFirst.Core package.
 Sample generated tests can be found [DecisionTableTests.g.cs](https://github.com/yinghuaxuan/spec-first/tree/develop/tests/SpecFirst.Specs.Tests/DecisionTable/Validator), [ScalaValueTypeResolverTests.g.cs](https://github.com/yinghuaxuan/spec-first/tree/develop/tests/SpecFirst.Specs.Tests/TypeResolver), and [CollectionTypeResolverTests.g.cs](https://github.com/yinghuaxuan/spec-first/tree/develop/tests/SpecFirst.Specs.Tests/TypeResolver)